ScottLogic/blog/_posts/2024-11-01-an-introduction-into-karate-test-automation.markdown

 a deeper dive into some of the other key features such as exploring the comprehensive assertion features, image comparison, built in HTML reporting or data driven tests via tags.

-The Documentation for Karate is really solid, with lots of examples and good explanations of each bit of functionality.
+The documentation for Karate is really solid, with lots of examples and good explanations of each bit of functionality.
 There's also a very active community on Stack Overflow asking and answering questions - you'll find the author of Karate answering a lot of queries.
 Lastly, I've provided a link to a blog from Automation Panda about Gherkin which provides a comprehensive overview of the language.